teknologishuet/NTC/README.md

 - **set**(B: NTC_B)
 B-value is a tendency for resistance in temperature change, it maybe 3380 or 3950 here.

-- **getTemperature**(d: number)
+- **Temperature**(adc: number)
-d is the result of analog input.
+adc is the result of analog input.
 Function will return temperature in degree Celsius.

 ## Demo